 Inferential cognition is the comprehension of an obscure fact through reliance on a correct line of reasoning as its basis.
-When divided, three types are explained: inferential cognitions based on (1) the force of the actuality of things, (2) renown and (3) conviction.
+When divided, three types are explained: inferential cognitions based on (1) the force of the actuality of phenomena, (2) what is well-known and (3) conviction.

-To know explicitly something obscure and not readily obvious, you must rely on the valid support of either the force of the actuality of things (dngos-po’i stobs), renown (grags-pa) or conviction (yid-ches).
+To know explicitly something obscure and not readily obvious, you must rely on the valid support of either the force of the actuality of phenomena (dngos-po’i stobs), what is well-known (grags-pa) or conviction (yid-ches).
 For instance, when your neighbor is making a great deal of noise you may become annoyed and impatient because it is not obvious that sound is impermanent.
-However, if you rely on the force of the actuality of things, you can prove to yourself that this noise will pass simply because it is something produced– in other words, something that has arisen immediately from effort.
+However, if you rely on the force of the actuality of phenomena, you can deduce and prove to yourself that this noise will pass simply because it is something produced– in other words, something that has arisen immediately from effort.
 To do so you must rely on the three factors of applicability to the topic, pervasion and negative pervasion.
 This noise was something produced; if something is produced it is pervasive that it is impermanent and will pass, and it is pervasive that if something is permanent it is not something that was produced.
-Therefore, through inferential cognition based on the force of the actuality of things (dngos-stobs rjes-dpag), you can be certain that this noise will also pass.
-With such valid knowledge you can then control your anger.
+Therefore, through inferential cognition based on the force of the actuality of phenomena (dngos-stobs rjes-dpag), you can be certain that this noise will also pass.
+With such valid knowledge, you can then control your anger.